mvitale1989/openvpn_cfssl/README.md

-# OpenVPN CA scripts
+# OpenVPN CA makefile

-This repository provides some scripts that wrap cloudflare's cfssl tool to provide an alternative to openvpn's easy-rsa.
+This repository provides a makefile that wraps cloudflare's cfssl tool to provide an alternative to openvpn's easy-rsa.

+It's a fork of <https://github.com/mivok/openvpn_cfssl>, which uses scripts for providing the same functionality.
+A makefile is used here out of convenience, to have a ready-to-copy single file to manage CAs in other repositories (e.g. ansible, puppet).

 ## Usage